amin-setayeshfar/amin-setayeshfar/README.md

 # Hi, I'm Amin ^_^

-I am an anything-related-to-coding king of guy!
+I am an anything-related-to-coding kind of guy!
 I enjoy coding in different fields, my main field is frontend development and I also do backend, android, and avr microcontroller programming.
 I also do love trying AI solutions for different problems.

 Besides, I love being in nature or/and cars! 🏞️  🥾 🚗